SWxTREC/msis/README.md

 This is the frontend code that sets the parameters to run the MSIS model in AWS.

-A Flask backend has been set up to create an API that receives GET requests with the model parameters and returns a GET request with the result.
+A serverless backend has been set up to create an API that receives POST requests with the model parameters and returns a POST response with the results.

 ## Running MSIS Locally